asheikh97/Java-Projects/README.md

 # Programming in Java ☕️
-My academic projects for a Programming in Java course
+My academic projects from a Programming in Java course

 ## What you can expect